harsh788/ASD-Detection/README.md

 ### Dataset
 We obtained a comprehensive dataset of facial images from publicly available sources such as Kaggle.
-This dataset contains images of individuals with and without ASD, providing a diverse range of facial expressions and characteristics.
+This dataset contains images of individuals with and without ASD, providing a  range of facial expressions and characteristics.

 ### Pipeline